Ijaaz01/Snake-Game/README.md

-Snake game
+Snake game \n
 V1.1
--Added a stopwatch on the right
+- Added a stopwatch on the right
--Added a leaderboard that takes note of your fastest and most recent time to get 500 points V1.0
+- Added a leaderboard that takes note of your fastest and most recent time to get 500 points V1.0 \n
 This is my attempt at making a browser based snake game as a way to pratice using HTML, CSS and Javascript.
 The current features are:
 - Score tracker